LoganTann/redbeansoup-v2/README.md

 This is a rewriting of [redbeansoup-bot](https://github.com/LoganTann/redbeansoup-bot) with much more modules.

+**Information** as I am the only one working in this project, there is no branch strategy.
+Dev code will be pushed as-is to the main branch.
+It is not recommanded to touch the code yet.

 ## Run the project in your hardware

 See the dedicated file [doc: Run the project](documentation/run.md)